Last updated on June 29, 2022 1:36 am

 2. Using vinegar

-Vinegar might be a great flavoring agent on your fish and chips, but the presence of acetic acid in vinegar also makes it a decent rust remover.
+Vinegar might be a great flavoring agent on your fish and chips, but the presence of acetic acid in vinegar also makes for a decent rust remover.

-If you’re wondering how to remove rust from tools with vinegar, it is a simple and inexpensive alternative to using commercial rust removers.
-Just be sure to allow your tools to cure after if you don’t want them smelling sour.
+If you’re wondering how to remove rust from tools with vinegar, this is a simple and inexpensive alternative to using commercial rust removers.

 What you need: